 RP rookie help point #1: If you are new to EVE, start from playing someone who is a new capsuleer pilot.
 If you are an established player who has been so focused on other aspects of the game they have not paid attention to RP, start by playing a pilot who has been doing whatever you have been doing, and has not been paying much attention to news etc. Don’t try to make yourself into anything bigger in the beginning, and before you get more familiar with the lore, make smaller rather than bigger stories.
 The lore, the game engine and the MMOG format pose restrictions for what is possible and easy to play that are not self-evident on a first glance, even for an experienced RPer in other mediums.

 RP Rookie help point #2: Seek out other roleplayers out-of-character as soon as you know you’re interested.
-Come to the ingame channels “Out of Character” or “OOC” and/or the roleplayers’ OOC Discord, or the Backstage Forums, introduce yourself, and tell people you wanna get into RP.
-Ask feedback on your background and story ideas.
+Come to the ingame channels “Out of Character” or “OOC” and/or the roleplayers’ OOC Discord and/or and/or the faction-specific roleplayer Discords and/or Discords and in-game channels of various RP organizations, introduce yourself, and tell people you wanna get into RP.
+You can ask feedback on your background and story ideas.
 You can also ask people to point it out to you in a nice manner if you make lore mistakes.
 (A lot of people will do it in a not nice way without being asked - ignore them.)
-Consider writing a little bit of your character to the Backstage Wiki, for others (including story staff) to look you up.
+Consider writing a little bit of your character to the EVE RP Wiki, for others (including story staff) to look you up.
 Join ingame channels “The Summit” and/or “Intergalactic Summit” for general in-character chat.